ottermq/ottermq/ROADMAP.md

 ### **Current Priority**

-The highest priority is **Phase 9: Queue Length Limits**.
+The highest priority is **Persistence Layer Improvements** and **Performance Optimization**.
 Contributors should focus on:

-1. Max-length configuration via `x-max-length` argument
+1. Swappable persistence architecture refactoring
-2. Message drop strategy (drop-head vs reject-publish)
+2. Durable queue and exchange recovery
-3. Max-length dead lettering with `maxlen` reason
+3. Performance benchmarking and optimization
-4. Integration with existing message routing
+4. Memory management for high-throughput scenarios
-5. Testing with RabbitMQ client compatibility
+5. Metrics and monitoring integration

 ### **Getting Started**